jeremyf/twn/README.md

 <dl>
 <dt>Faction Tags</dt>
 <dd>Each faction tag is four characters.
-Character one (1) is always `F`.
+Character one (1) is always <code>F</code>.
 Characters two and three (2-3) represent the support level.
 And Character four (4) is the government level.
-In the above example, `FNo9` is a Notable (`No`) sized Impersonal Bureaucracy (`9`) faction.
-Faction tags are from the [Traveller Core Rulebook](https://www.drivethrurpg.com/product/171643/Traveller-Core-Rulebook?affiliate_id=318171).</dd>
+In the above example, <code>FNo9</code> is a Notable (<code>No</code>) sized Impersonal Bureaucracy (<code>9</code>) faction.
+Faction tags are from the <a href="https://www.drivethrurpg.com/product/171643/Traveller-Core-Rulebook?affiliate_id=318171">Traveller Core Rulebook</a>.</dd>
 <dt>
 <dt>Security Profile</dt>
-<dd>Each security tag has a leading segment (e.g. `S8D9-3`) and any number of tags (e.g. `Pe Te`).
-The segment starts with an `S`, to signify Security.
+<dd>Each security tag has a leading segment (e.g. <code>S8D9-3</code>) and any number of tags (e.g. <code>Pe Te</code>).
+The segment starts with an <code>S</code>, to signify Security.
 The next three characters represent the security presence for the planet, orbital, and system.
-The digit after the `-` is the security's stance.
-The stance may be prefixed with a `B`, representing balkanisation.
+The digit after the <code>-</code> is the security's stance.
+The stance may be prefixed with a <code>B</code>, representing balkanisation.
 The next characters are the security codes.
 A security code is two characters.
 Multiple security codes will be separated by spaces.
-The security profile comes from [Journal of the Travellers' Aid Society Volume 5](https://www.drivethrurpg.com/product/309499/Journal-of-the-Travellers-Aid-Society-Volume-5?affiliate_id=318171).</dt>
+The security profile comes from <a href="https://www.drivethrurpg.com/product/309499/Journal-of-the-Travellers-Aid-Society-Volume-5?affiliate_id=318171">Journal of the Travellers' Aid Society Volume 5</a>.</dt>
 <dt>SWN Tags</dt>
-<dd>[Stars without Number](https://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition?affiliate_id=317181) provides a rich set of tags for describing a world.
+<dd><a href="https://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition?affiliate_id=317181">Stars without Number</a> provides a rich set of tags for describing a world.
 Each tag is 3 characters.
-Character one (1) is always `#`.
+Character one (1) is always <code>#</code>.
 Character two (2) is the first letter of the tag, character three (3) is a hexdecimal value indicating the number of tagsthat start with the same character and are alphabetically sorted before the current tag.
-For example the `#N1` means it's the second tag that starts with `N`.
-In this case `#N1` means the world tag "Nomads."
+For example the <code>#N1</code> means it's the second tag that starts with <code>N</code>.
+In this case <code>#N1</code> means the world tag "Nomads."
 </dl>

 ## Installation